tompazourek/Colourful/README.md

 ### CCT approximation

 Colourful also supports computing **correlated color temperature (CCT)** from chromaticity and computing chromaticity from CCT.
-Altough these are just approximations with low precision.
+Although these are just approximations with low precision.

 ```csharp
 var converter = new CCTConverter();